BoaPi/learning-rust/README.md

 * most unique feature of **rust*
 * it enables memory safety guarantees without a garbage collector
 * **ownership** is a set of rules to govern how the memory gets managed
-* if any rule is violated, the programm won't compile
+* if any rule is violated, the program won't compile
 * allocated memory will be returned to the **memory allocator**, when the variable that owns it is out of scope
-* when a variable goes out of scope, rust calls `drop` to return the allocated memory the the memory allocator
+* when a variable goes out of scope, rust calls `drop` to return the allocated memory the memory allocator
-* when a **variable** that includes data on the heap goes out of scope, the related value will be **droped**
+* when a **variable** that includes data on the heap goes out of scope, the related value will be **dropped**
 * unless the data was **moved** to another variable

 ### Ownership rules